What are they?

-Should I be worried if I notice that one I has been clearly bigger than the other for a year?
+Should I be worried if I notice that one eye has been clearly bigger than the other for a year?

-Concerning eye symptoms like proptosis (which is the name for when an eye is displaced towards the front) it's important to see an ophthalmologist for a thorough examination and imaging tests to rule out orbital lesions.
+Concerning eye symptoms like proptosis (the name for when an eye is displaced towards the front), it is important to see an ophthalmologist for a thorough examination and imaging tests to rule out orbital lesions.

 Years ago I was diagnosed with an orbital tumour, a mengioma, and I had an operation to remove it.
 Could it grow again?

-Any tumour, even after removal, requires regular monitoring by your ophthalmologist including a CT (computerised tomography) or MR (magnetic resonance) to assess whether the lesion is growing again.
+Any tumour, even after removal, requires regular monitoring by your ophthalmologist including a CT (computerised tomography) or MRI (magnetic resonance imaging) to assess whether the lesion is growing again.